MicrosoftDocs/sql-docs/azure-sql/managed-instance/managed-instance-link-preparation.md

 > [!CAUTION]
 > Proceed with the next steps only if you've validated network connectivity between your source and target environments.
 Otherwise, troubleshoot network connectivity issues before proceeding.

-## Migrate a certificate of a TDE-protected database
+## Migrate a certificate of a TDE-protected database (optional)

-If you're migrating a SQL Server database protected by Transparent Data Encryption to a managed instance, you must migrate the corresponding encryption certificate from the on-premises or Azure VM SQL Server instance to the managed instance before using the link.
+If you're migrating a SQL Server database protected by Transparent Data Encryption (TDE) to a managed instance, you must migrate the corresponding encryption certificate from the on-premises or Azure VM SQL Server instance to the managed instance before using the link.
 For detailed steps, see [Migrate a TDE certificate to a managed instance](tde-certificate-migrate.md).

 ## Install SSMS

-SQL Server Management Studio (SSMS) v18.11.1 is the easiest way to use a SQL Managed Instance link.
-[Download SSMS version 18.11.1 or later](/sql/ssms/download-sql-server-management-studio-ssms) and install it to your client machine.
+SQL Server Management Studio (SSMS) is the easiest way to use a SQL Managed Instance link.
+[Download SSMS version 18.11.1, or later](/sql/ssms/download-sql-server-management-studio-ssms) and install it to your client machine.

 After installation finishes, open SSMS and connect to your supported SQL Server instance.
 Right-click a user database and validate that the **Azure SQL Managed Instance link** option appears on the menu.